 All our trips are tailored by our Oceania experts to meet your needs.
 We will create a unique offer for you - free of charge and without obligation.

 Brisbane, a city populated with warm urbanites and a subtropical climate, is famed for its friendly nature.
 But it’s the glut of eateries and drinkeries, an evolving music scene, and blaze of galleries spread across this burgeoning eastern treasure that has helped form its identity.
-Story Bridge provides climbing opportunities that lead to eye-opening views of skyscraper skylines.
-Lone Pine Koala Sanctuary (130 and counting) provides personal wildlife introductions.
-A splash of water-based activities can be enjoyed along Brisbane River.
-Several wineries are within driving distance from any Brisbane front door.
+Story Bridge provides climbing opportunities that lead to eye-opening views of skyscraper skylines, while Lone Pine Koala Sanctuary (130 and counting) provides personal wildlife introductions.

 The first and largest sanctuary for Koalas is more than a world record.
 It is a place to meet, hold and feed animals in their natural environment.
 It’s also an opportunity to connect emotionally with nature as you learn about the importance of habitats in relation to wildlife preservation.
 Take a river cruise from downtown Brisbane to this forested sanctuary retreat.